microsoft/VerifiableCredential-SDK-Android/README.md

 ### Portable Identity Card Data Model
-Portable Identity Cards are comprised of:
+Portable Identity Cards are simply a container for verifiable credentials and are comprised of:
 * A unique ID
 * A [Verifiable Credential](https://www.w3.org/TR/vc-data-model/)
 * Display information in order to render cards inside of the app.